 I am not living in Portland, can I attend?

 Of course!
-At this time we are not able to offer travel scholarships, however.
+However, we are not able to offer travel scholarships at this time.

 Should I bring my own laptop?